About - ETF Model Portfolios

 Note that the shown performance was simulated using index data, which does not include ETF management fees.
 We do so because most ETFs have a short history.
 Therefore, had we used ETFs, the returns would have been smaller by the amount of the ETF fees.
 On the other hand, it would not materially impact the relative performance or the smoothness of the returns, which are the key points we want to show.

-At the tables, notice how both Trend and Dynamic strategies experienced much smaller maximum drawdowns.
+At the tables, notice how the Dynamic strategy experienced much smaller maximum drawdowns.